 Do you have passion for bowling?
 We are looking for an Assistant Bowling coach to work alongside our BBC Manager during rehearsals, attend competitions and assist with logistics.
 Contact Rick Holmes for more information.

 We are looking for volunteers to help as typists, library assistant, and scribes, as well as editing textbooks and transcribing videos for our Text Conversion Lab.
 Volunteering will help you develop an understanding and respect for person with disabilities, give you great service experience, and give back to ISU!
 Contact Student Access & Accommodation Services for more information.

 Inspire students to achieve career success by sharing your experiences.
-Volunteer to participate in upcoming Career Center events, be a guest speaker in an IDS 106: Career Choice class, or volunteer to serve as a contact for students to complete an informational interview to learn about your career.
+Volunteer to participate in upcoming Career Services events, be a guest speaker in an IDS 106: Career Choice class, or volunteer to serve as a contact for students to complete an informational interview to learn about your career.

 If you're an alum who is also an employer seeking to connect with great talent, consider volunteering to participate in events on behalf of your organization.
 You'll be able to share your expertise and be able to connect with quality candidates, academic departments, and our staff.